On-Call Rotations and Schedules

 Everyone should be notified and kept in the loop of changes to the schedule, so no one is caught off guard or unknowingly has a weekend ruined because of a last minute change that wasn’t communicated.

 To the point of transparency and communication, help people get ahead of knowing when they’ll be on on-call duty, and when they’ll be off, so they never miss a shift and can also plan activities accordingly.
-This can be easily done with an on-call timeline.
+This can be easily done with an on-call shifts.

 There are several benefits that make establishing an effective on-call rotation a highly worthwhile investment: